alexandre-bismuth/BachelorThesis/README.md

 # Optimising Gunshot Detection in Tropical Forests for Wildlife Protection with TinyML
 Alexandre Bismuth, BSc in Mathematics and Computer Science of Ecole Polytechnique, France

-Bachelor Thesis supervised by Professor Alex Rogers, St Anne's College, University of Oxford, United Kingdom
+Bachelor Thesis supervised by Professor Alex Rogers, St Anne's College, University of Oxford, United Kingdom.
+The full report as well as the defense slides can be found in this repository in `Bachleor_Thesis_Gunshot_Detection_TinyML.pdf` and `Bachelor_Thesis_Defense.pdf` respectively.

 *All of the present code is original unless explicitly stated otherwise*